jeffnyman/playwright-ui/README.md

 # Learning Playwright (UI)

+The purpose of this repo is to show a lot of UI specific tests with Playwright, trying to deal with certain challenging situations.
+See some of the examples below.

 ## Prerequisites

 Make sure you have [Node.js](https://nodejs.org/en).
 The LTS version should be fine.
 You will also need the `npm` package manager (which comes with Node.js) or `yarn`.
 A development environment or IDE with TypeScript/JavaScript support will help.
 [Visual Studio Code](https://code.visualstudio.com/) is a good choice.